navya-kamath/navya-kamath/README.md

 # Hi there 👋 I'm Navya!

-🎓 M.Sc. in Statistics | 📊 Aspiring Data Analyst | 👩‍💻 QA Engineer (UI Testing)
+🎓 M.Sc. in Statistics | 📊 Aspiring Data Analyst | 👩‍💻 Frontend Developer & Tester)
 I’m passionate about turning raw data into meaningful stories and automating insights using statistics, Python, and SQL.

 ---